Denomination Effect A trial was conducted with 75 women in China ... | Channels for Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
-It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to determine whether to reject H0.
-In this case, the null hypothesis would state that there is no difference in spending behavior between the two groups, while the alternative would suggest a difference.
+Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
+It involves formulating a null hypothesis (H0) that represents no effect or no difference, and an alternative hypothesis (H1) that indicates the presence of an effect or difference.
+The goal is to determine whether the sample data provide sufficient evidence to reject the null hypothesis at a specified significance level, often denoted as alpha (α).

 Recommended video: